unrealapex/mew/README.md

 ## Comparison

-There are other menu programs or dmenu clones for Wayland, but there are a few differenes when it comes to accuracy, as mew is a full accurate clone, while differing in the output select option due to the differences between X and Wayland output/monitor design.
+There are other menu programs or dmenu clones for Wayland, but there are a few differences when it comes to accuracy, as mew is a full accurate clone, while differing in the output select option due to the differences between X and Wayland output/monitor design.

-* [wmenu](https://codeberg.org/adnano/wmenu): A more modern dmenu clone, making it's own design choices (such as padding and keybindings), not supporting bitmap fonts (Pango), and being fully rewritten from scratch.
+* [wmenu](https://codeberg.org/adnano/wmenu): A more modern dmenu clone, making it's own design choices (such as appearance and keybindings), not supporting bitmap fonts (Pango), and being fully rewritten from scratch as a fork of dmenu-wl.
 * [bemenu](https://github.com/Cloudef/bemenu): Being a dynamic menu library and client program, it is very flexible, but comes at a cost of being unnecessarily complicated and large in codebase.